sous-chefs/nginx/README.md

 ## Usage

-This cookbook provides three distinct installation methods, all of which are controlled via attributes and executed using the chef_nginx::default recipe.
+This cookbook provides three distinct installation methods, all of which are controlled via attributes and executed using the nginx::default recipe.

 ### Package installation using the nginx.org repositories